 To improve cash management, cash received by the District is pooled.
 Monies for all funds are maintained in this pool.
 Individual fund integrity is maintained through the District's records.
-Each fund's interest in the pool is presented as "equity in pooled cash and cash equivalents" on the basic financial statements.
-During fiscal year 2020, the District had no investments.
-All monies of the pool were maintained in depository accounts with financial institutions.
+Each fund's interest in the pool is presented as "equity in pooled cash and investments" on the basic financial statements.